 Sharing can also be done from within the platform with tools like a newsletter creator and integrations to various applications – including Microsoft Teams and Slack – so that stakeholders can receive important intelligence within their own flow of work.

-Your secondary sourcing strategy is critical to uncovering information before your competitors do and seeing potential disruptions in time to react and respond thoughtfully and with intent.
+Secondary sourcing strategies are critical to uncovering information before competitors do and seeing potential disruptions in time to react and respond thoughtfully and with intent.
 Relying on mainstream media or a small bucket of sources may seem like a simple and manageable solution, but the potential to miss crucial information is high.

 Cronycle makes it easy to spot emerging trends and see different perspectives, closer to the source of origin, while saving you time.
 Want to learn more?
 We’d love to hear from you and set up a time to show you everything Cronycle can do for you.